COVID-19 Awareness & School Updates

 No personal toys will be allowed on campus.

-Students and employees should bring and use a disposable water bottle.
+Students and employees should bring and use a water bottle.
 Please label your child’s water bottle.
 Designated water fountains will be available only to refill water bottles.

 Travel and Field Trips

 Employee’s non-essential business travel is restricted, and we ask that all community members limit non-essential travel.

 Off-campus field trips will be evaluated as the Los Angeles County Risk Level “Tier” allows.

 Student Drop-off and Pickup

 Carline schedules will likely remain the same for the 2020–21 school year.
 We appreciate everyone’s patience as new health and safety protocols may extend the duration of pickup and drop off schedules.

 - Everyone should wear face coverings when they arrive on campus.

 - During student drop-off and pickup, employees will wear face coverings, maintain six feet of physical distance whenever possible, and avoid physical contact with other individuals.

 Parents will not be allowed beyond the Main Office to deliver items to students.
 We will receive all deliveries at the guard station or the Main Office.